DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - 🔴**white-box penetration test (crystal)**:
             - provides the attackers with **detailed information** about the systems they target
             - this bypasses many of the reconnaissance steps that normally precede attacks, shortening the time of the attack and increasing the likelihood that it will find security flaws
+            - When the penetration testers are provided detailed information, it is referred to as a full-knowledge test (white box).
             - these tests are sometimes called "**known environment**" tests
             - To fully test code, a white-box test is required.
 Without full visibility of the code, error conditions or other code could be missed.
         - 🔴**gray-box penetration test**:
             - AKA **partial knowledge tests**, these are sometimes chosen to balance the advantages and disadvantages of white- and black-box penetration tests
             - In a gray-box test, the tester evaluates the software from a user perspective but has access to the source code as the test is conducted.
+            - In grey-box or partial testing, the penetration testers are provided with partial information before testing.
+This can help the tester potentially find vulnerabilities and exploit them more than if the tester knew no information about the environment before testing.
             - this is particularly common when black-box results are desired but costs or time constraints mean that some knowledge is needed to complete the testing
             - these tests are sometimes called "**partially known environment**" tests
         - 🔴**black-box penetration test**:
             - does not provide attackers with any information prior to the attack
             - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
+            - When the penetration testers are provided no information, it is referred to as a zero-knowledge test (black box).
             - these tests are sometimes called "**unknown environment**" tests
 - **Excersice Types**:
     - 📗**Red Team (Tiger Team)**: A group of security professionals who simulate real-world 📝attacks to test the defenses of an organization.